Finding Beau

 This photo was taken the night before Bandit died.

-This photo shows that animals love each other, no matter what their species, and they suffer grief.
+This photo shows that animals of all species love each other and they suffer grief.

 We do not know this about Beau !!!